Leonardo da Vinci’s First Creative Dollar

 Louisa May Alcott’s First Creative Dollar

-“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott Welcome to the first of many posts about historical financial struggles and triumphs.
-Most importantly, I hope this series offers internal lessons that can be taken away from artistic efforts to make money from … [Read More]
+“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott Welcome to the first post in a series exploring the financial struggles and triumphs of historical figures.
+Through these stories, I hope to uncover valuable lessons that highlight how creative individuals … [Read More]